ishan-aggarwal/dsa_by_ishan/src/main/java/backtracking/README.md

 # Backtracking

-trying out all possibilities using recursion
+Backtracking is an algorithmic technique used for solving problems recursively by trying to build a solution incrementally, one piece at a time, and removing those solutions that fail to satisfy the conditions of the problem at any point of time. (trying out all possibilities using recursion)

 ## Generate Valid Parentheses

-Given an int A, write a function to generate all combinations of well formed parantheses of length 2*A.
+Given an int A, write a function to generate all combinations of well-formed parentheses of length 2*A.

 ![1735663556747](image/README/1735663556747.png)

-**Approach**
+**Concept and Approach**

+**Balanced Parentheses**: The parentheses are considered balanced or well-formed when every opening bracket has a corresponding closing bracket in the correct order.
+**Example**:
+For ( A = 1 ), the only output is "()"
+For ( A = 2 ), the outputs are "()()" and "(())"

+The approach involves:
+Keeping track of counts of left_count and right_count which stand for left and right parentheses respectively.
+You recursively build strings by adding ( or ) while ensuring that:
+The number of ( should be less than ( A ).
+The number of ) should never exceed the number of ( encountered at any point

 ![1735663661062](image/README/1735663661062.png)